inlets/inlets.dev/blog/_posts/2024-08-15-inlets-operator-with-hetzner.md

 kubectl get service --watch
 ```

-How quick was your public IP displayed here?
+How quickly did your public IP appear?

 There's also a Custom Resource Definition (CRD) for the inlets-operator, you can view it with: